Azure/deployment-environments/documentation/terraform-private-preview/README.md

   * Ensure the "runner" property is set to "Terraform".

-  * When configuring your azurerm Terraform provider block, ensure you set the "skip_provider_registration" to true.
+  * When configuring your "AzureRM" Terraform provider block, ensure you set the "skip_provider_registration" to true.
 If you don't do this, Terraform will attempt to register tons of providers, which our PET identity usually doesn't have permissions to do.

 ```
 provider "azurerm" {